MELcodes99/legionSDK/README.md

 ### Step 2 — Create the wallet loader file

-Inside your `LEGIONSDK-V2` folder, create a new file called `load-wallet.js`.
+Inside your `legionSDK` folder, create a new file called `load-wallet.js`.

 Open it in your text editor and paste this code: